 If you have not been properly caring for the health of your company's equipment through preventive maintenance, then you may be surprised by the benefits a preventative asset maintenance plan could bring to your business.
 Preventive maintenance is proactive maintenance that is performed regularly at predetermined intervals in order to prevent asset failure.
 Preventive maintenance is then a critical part of maintaining any business's assets as it ensures optimal performance of equipment.
 In fact, properly caring for the health of your business's assets can help to reduce not only equipment maintenance costs but for your business overall.
-If your business has been relying on reactive maintenance for your equipment (which is waiting until your equipment show signs of damage to perform repairs), here are just a few of the reasons you should consider switching to a preventive maintenance strategy.
+If your business has been relying on reactive maintenance for your equipment (which is waiting until your equipment show signs of damage to perform repairs), here are just a few of the reasons why you should consider switching to a preventive maintenance strategy.

 1. Prevent Major Repairs